ircmaxell/blog-ideas/guidelines.md

 Any member may assume the role of editor for any other members posts, published posts will display the name of the author *and* editor in public.

 **If these guidelines are followed, no member of php.net shall interfere with any content posted by another member of php.net.**

+# Public Discourse

+If a member disagrees with the content of an article, the proper thing to do is engage in discourse; the member who disagrees should write their own blog post *following the proper procedure*, attempting to prove the other party wrong *in a civilized way*.

+# Exceptional Circumstances

+In the exceptional circumstance that a member feels a post should be removed from the blog, a *reasonable* discussion inclusive of the author and or editor of the post must take place in the public sphere to find a solution.